ibpdas/valueline/README.md

 > ValueLine brings together a causal model, a delivery focussed dashboard and a lightweight methodology to show where value is emerging, how maturity is shifting and where leadership action is needed to accelerate the path to impact.

-It turns data strategy into something *live and usable* — surfacing early signals of change and creating a shared picture of progress across a federated organisation, reducing narrative drift and making alignment easier to sustain.
+It makes data strategy practical and trackable, surfacing early signals and keeping federated teams aligned around a shared picture of progress.

 ---